 - \jQ (dimension) \jQ is equal to 1 Q = 0.25 mm, where "Q" (also called "級") is a unit used in Japanese phototypesetting.
 So one should not change the value of this dimension. - \jH (dimension) There is also a unit called "歯" which equals to 0.25 mm and used in Japanese phototypesetting.
 This \jH is the same \dimen register as \jQ. - \ltj@zw (dimension) A temporal register for the "full-width" of current Japanese font.
 The command \zw sets this register to the correct value, and "return" this register itself. - \ltj@zh (dimension) A temporal register for the "full-height" (usually the sum of height of imaginary body and its depth) of current Japanese font.
-The command \zh sets this register to the correct value, and "return" this register itself. - \jfam (attribute) Current number of Japanese font family for math formulas. - \ltj@curjfnt (attribute) The font index of current Japanese font for horizontal direction. - \ltj@curtfnt (attribute) The font index of current Japanese font for vertical direction. - \ltj@charclass (attribute) The character class of a JAchar.
+The command \zh sets this register to the correct value, and "return" this register itself. - \jfam (attribute) Current number of Japanese font family for math formulas. - \ltj@curjfnt (attribute) If this attribute is a positive number, it stores the font number of current Japanese font for horizontal direction.
+If this attribute is negative, it means that the Japanese font for horizontal direction is not loaded-LuaTEX-ja only knows its size and JFM. - \ltj@curtfnt (attribute) Similar to \ltj@curjfnt, but with current Japanese font for vertical direction. - \ltj@charclass (attribute) The character class of a JAchar.
 This attribute is only set on a glyph_node which contains a JAchar. - \ltj@yablshift (attribute) The amount of shifting the baseline of alphabetic fonts in scaled point (2^{-16} pt) . - \ltj@ykblshift (attribute) The amount of shifting the baseline of Japanese fonts in scaled point (2^{-16} pt) . - \ltj@tablshift (attribute) - \ltj@tkblshift (attribute) - \ltj@autospc (attribute) Whether the auto insertion of kanjiskip is allowed at the node. - \ltj@autoxspc (attribute) Whether the auto insertion of xkanjiskip is allowed at the node. - - italic (1) Kerns from italic correction (\/), or from kerning information of a Japanese font.
 These kerns are "ignored" in the insertion process of JAglue, unlike explicit \kern.